SyncfusionExamples/blazor-pdf-viewer-examples/Annotations/Programmatic Support/Text Markup/Add/README.md

 # Add text markup annotation programmatically
 This example shows how to add text markup annotation programmatically in the SfPdfViewer.
-Here, we have add the highligh annotation in the third page of the PDF document.
+Here, we have add the highlight annotation in the third page of the PDF document.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/annotation/text-markup-annotation#add-text-markup-annotation-programmatically